Smashing Magazine we smash you with the information that will make your life easier. really.

 3. Drawing the character

-Before starting to draw it’s a good idea to review the basic principles in the corporate design of mascots.
+Before starting to draw it’s a good idea to review the principles in the corporate design of mascots.
 In fact, you need to have few things in mind:

 - the character must transmit the desired attitude only in one single drawing,